 Development of Interpretations to SSAPs and Referencing Interpretations Within SSAPs

+Interpretations which DO NOT amend, supersede, or conflict with existing SSAPs

-Interpretations will be developed to address, but will not be limited to issues requiring timely application or clarification of existing SAP, which shall not amend, supersede or conflict with existing, effective SSAPs.
+Interpretations may be developed to address issues requiring timely application or clarification of existing SAP, which shall not amend, supersede or conflict with effective SSAPs.
 Issues being considered as an interpretation must be discussed at no less than two open meetings.
 (Original introduction of the issue when the Working Group identifies the intent to address the issue as an “interpretation” during a public discussion is considered the first open meeting discussion.)
 The process must allow opportunity for interested parties to provide comments, but as interpretations are intended to provide timely responses to questions of application or interpretation and clarification of guidance, no minimum exposure timeframe is required.

-The voting requirement to adopt an interpretation is a simple majority.
-As interpretations do not amend, supersede or conflict with existing SSAP guidance, the interpretation is effective upon Working Group adoption unless specifically stated otherwise.
-The Working Group shall report the adopted interpretation to the Task Force as part of its public report during the next NAIC national meeting (or earlier if applicable).
-Interpretations can be overturned, amended or deferred only by a two-thirds majority of the Task Force membership. .
+As these interpretations do not amend, supersede or conflict with existing SSAP guidance, the interpretation is effective upon Working Group adoption, unless specifically stated otherwise.
+The voting requirement to adopt an interpretation of this type is a simple majority.
+The Working Group shall report the adopted interpretation to the Accounting Practice and Procedures (E) Task Force as part of its public report during the next NAIC national meeting (or earlier if applicable).
+Interpretations can be overturned, amended or deferred by a two-thirds majority of the Task Force membership.
+For clarification, a two-thirds majority of the Task Force requires two-thirds of the entire Task Force membership, not just those electing to vote.
+Additionally, interpretations can be overturned, amended, deferred, or referred to either the Task Force and/or the Working Group by a simple majority of the Financial Condition (E) Committee.

+Interpretations which amend, supersede, or conflict with existing SSAPs

-In rare circumstances, the Working Group may adopt an interpretation which creates new SAP or conflicts with existing SSAPs.
+In certain circumstances, the Working Group may adopt an interpretation which creates a new SAP or conflicts with existing SSAPs.
 Historically, these interpretations temporarily modified statutory accounting principles and/or specific disclosures were developed in response to nationally significant events (e.g., Hurricane Sandy, September 11, 2001).
 In order to adopt an interpretation that creates new SAP or conflicts with existing SSAPs, the Working Group must have 67% of its members voting (10 out of 15 members) with a super majority (7 out of 10, 8 out of 11 or 12, 9 out of 13, 10 out of 14, or 11 out of 15) supporting adoption.

+These interpretations are effective upon Working Group adoption, unless stated otherwise, and shall be reported to the Accounting Practice and Procedures (E) Task Force as part of its public report during the next NAIC national meeting (or earlier if applicable).
+In circumstance where the Working Group adopts an interpretation (which creates new SAP or conflicts with existing SSAPs) that is controversial in nature (i.e. due to regulator or industry feedback or could have a policy level impact), the Working Group may elect to postpone the effective date until the item has been discussed by the Task Force and the Financial Condition (E) Committee and both have had an opportunity to review the interpretation.

-These interpretations can be adopted overturned, amended or deferred by a two-thirds majority of the Task Force membership. .
+These interpretations can be overturned, amended or deferred by a two-thirds majority of the Task Force membership.
+For clarification, a two-thirds majority of the Task Force requires two-thirds of entire Task Force membership, not just those electing to vote.
+Additionally, interpretations can be overturned, amended, deferred, or referred to either the Task Force and/or the Working Group by a simple majority of the Financial Condition (E) Committee.

 Staff Review Completed by: Jim Pinegar, NAIC Staff – August 2020